timadye/kbdlk/readme.txt

 This runs buildarch.bat for each architecture. buildarch.bat does the same compilation as MSKLC's kbdutool.exe, but uses my kbdlk.c and kbdlk.h instead of generating one from kbdlk.klc.

 This creates a "build" subdirectory.
-Documentation and installation files are copied from the "setup" subdirectory. setup.exe and the kbdlk_*.msi files were created with MSKLC using kbdlk.klc (just depends on the name - they don't need to be recreated with the DLLs).
+Documentation and installation files are copied from the "setup" subdirectory. setup.exe and the kbdlk_*.msi files were created with the MSKLC GUI using kbdlk.klc (just depends on the name - they don't need to be recreated with the DLLs).
 This is the only use of kbdlk.klc.

 History: